SO(3)-Equivariant Neural Networks for Learning from Scalar and Vector Fields on Spheres: Preliminaries: learning scalar and vector fields on the sphere

+We view the sphere $S^2$ as the set of unit vectors in $\mathbb{R}^3$.
+A general signal on the sphere can take different forms, such as scalar functions (e.g., temperature at each point) or vector fields (e.g., wind directions).
+More generally, these objects can be described within a unified mathematical framework as tensor fields.
+While familiarity with this formalism is not strictly necessary for understanding the applications considered in this work, we include a brief introduction for the mathematically inclined reader.

-Consider the sphere $S^2$ as a subspace of $\mathbb{R}^3$ comprised of unit vectors, and a \emph{differential tensor} or a $\binom{i}{j}$-tensor as a section of the bundle $\Gamma(T^*(S^2)^{\otimes i} \otimes T(S^2)^{\otimes j})$.
+We can describe a general signal on the sphere $S^2$ as a \emph{differential tensor}, i.e., an $\binom{i}{j}$-tensor, as a section of the bundle $\Gamma(T^*(S^2)^{\otimes i} \otimes T(S^2)^{\otimes j})$.
 For example, scalar functions on $S^2$ are $\binom{0}{0}$-tensors, vector fields are $\binom{0}{1}$-tensors, and Riemannian metrics are $\binom{2}{0}$-tensors.
-By the hairy ball theorem \cite{milnor1978analytic} we cannot construct a global basis for the tangent bundle $TS^2$ and therefore we cannot represent these tensors globally as functions with values in a vector space.
-Instead, we will take advantage of the structure of $S^2$ as a homogeneous reductive space, and the structure of the group $\SO(3)$.

-Any differential tensor on $S^2$ can be considered as an equivariant function on $\SO(3)$ called \emph{the associated function}, where the form of the equivariance property depends on the type of differential tensor under consideration.
+Unfortunately, the hairy ball theorem \cite{milnor1978analytic} prevents us from constructing a global basis for the tangent bundle $TS^2$ and therefore we cannot represent these tensors globally as functions with values in a vector space.
+Instead, we will take advantage of both the structure of $S^2$ as a homogeneous reductive space and the structure of the matrix group $\SO(3)$ to work with an equivalent problem.
+Any differential tensor on $S^2$ can in fact be considered as an equivariant function on $\SO(3)$ which we call \emph{the associated function}, where the form of the equivariance property depends on the type of differential tensor under consideration.
 This means that working on a specific class of equivariant functions on $\SO(3)$ is equivalent to working with differential tensors on $S^2$.
-We list a few examples here.